 HCBE/WRHS Official Grading Categories Infinite Campus Percentage Items Description Name Major 45% Projects & Exams Each project will be worth an appropriate number of points and a rubric will be included.
 Examination questions will include a variety of item types such as true/false, multiple choice, matching, fill-in-the-blank, and essay.
 Performance Task Exams (hands-on) will require students to demonstrate mastery knowledge/skill of required material.
 Minor 20% Professional Development Two opportunities exist for students to earn these points.
-One is to join Future Business Leaders of America (FBLA) and participate in the required activities or researching FBLA and write a MLA style report.
+One is to join Future Business Leaders of America (FBLA) and participate in the required activities or reading 3 business related novels over the course year write a MLA style report and presenting them to the class.
 Along with Employability and Career-Related Activities.
 Daily 15% Daily Includes all daily assignments.
 Final Exam 20% Final Exam At the end of each semester, a cumulative exam is given.

 The final exam for first and second semester is worth 20% of the semester grade.
 If a student must miss the final exam day, prior arrangements should be made with administration approval.
-If a student fails to show up for the exam, he/she will be awarded a 0 as a grade for incompletion.
+If a student fails, to show up for the exam, he/she will be awarded a 0 as a grade for incompletion.